WIN News: Regional Victoria

 WIN News produces one separate bulletin for the five regional Victorian markets, serving Ballarat, western Victoria, Bendigo, central Victoria, Shepparton, Border North East Albury and the Goulburn-Murray area, and Gippsland.
 The bulletin is produced and broadcast from WIN's Wollongong headquarters with newsrooms also based in Ballarat, Bendigo, Shepparton and Traralgon.

 The bulletin is presented by Bruce Roberts with sport presenter Melissa Russell and weather forecasts are presented by Sarah Cawte.

 The news director for Victorian news services is Kelly Clappis.

 Regional Queensland

 WIN News currently produces statewide-based bulletins for five of the seven regional Queensland markets: Cairns and Far North Queensland, Townsville and North Queensland, Rockhampton and Central Queensland, Toowoomba and Darling Downs, the Sunshine Coast and Wide Bay-Burnett.
 The bulletins are broadcast from WIN's Wollongong headquarters.

-The bulletins are presented by Lincoln Humphries with sport presenter Melissa Russell and weather forecasts for all regions are presented by Sarah Cawte.
+The bulletins are presented by Steve Hart with sport presenter Melissa Russell and weather forecasts for all regions are presented by Sarah Cawte.

 The news director for all Queensland bulletins is Christian Jantzen.